chuyangliu/snake/docs/algorithms.md

 <a id="markdown-hamilton-solver" name="hamilton-solver"></a>
 ### Hamilton Solver

 [Hamilton Solver][hamiltonsolver-src] builds a hamiltonian cycle on the game map first and then directs the snake to eat the food along the cycle path.
 To reduce the average steps the snake takes to success, the solver enables the snake to take shortcuts if possible.
-The solver depends on [Path Solver](#path-solver) to find the longest path on the game map.
+This solver depends on [Path Solver](#path-solver) to find the longest path on the game map.

 <a id="markdown-build-a-hamiltonian-cycle" name="build-a-hamiltonian-cycle"></a>
 #### Build a Hamiltonian Cycle